Middle school: Iraq

 Middle school in Iraq, which is most commonly referred to as Intermediate school, enrolls children between the ages 12 and 15, i.e. 7th, 8th, and 9th grade.
 Upon completion of the 9th grade, students take the National Intermediate Baccalaureate Examination, which when passed, students get the option to enter either secondary general or vocational school.

 Israel

 In most of the cities in Israel, middle school (Hebrew: חטיבת ביניים, Khativat Beynaiym) covers ages 12 to 15 (7th-9th grade).

 Italy

 In Italy the equivalent is the scuola secondaria di primo grado formerly and commonly called lower middle school (Scuola Media Inferiore), often shortened to middle school (Scuola Media).
 When the Scuola secondaria di secondo grado, the equivalent of high school, was formerly called higher middle school (superiori), commonly called Superiori.
 The Middle School lasts three years from the student age of 11 to age 13.
 Since 2009, after Gelmini reform, the middle school was renamed Scuola secondaria di primo grado (junior secondary school).

 Jamaica

-Middle school in Jamaica is called Junior High School.
-It is from grade 7–9 but this idea is becoming rare now so these grades are considered lower secondary.
+Middle school does not exist in Jamaica.
+It is however from grade 7–9 so they would be in high school.